A Guide to Online Friendships

 - You might worry that you will have to explain why you were gone if you get back in touch, but “I got trapped in an unconscious psychological loop about reconnecting with you” doesn’t feel like an appropriate explanation.

 All of these factors can feed back on themselves.
-The longer you have gone without talking to someone, the more you might worry they don’t want to talk to you, the more ashamed you might feel about not talking to them, and the more you might feel like you have no explanation for why you were gone.
+The longer you have gone without talking to someone, the worse you might feel about not talking to them, the more you might worry they don’t want to talk to you, the more might have to say to them, and the more you might feel like you have no explanation for why you were gone.
 These concerns can build up over time to be a big obstacle, even when the original reason you fell out of touch was just that you were busy.
 You might worry that a friend hasn’t reached out because they don’t want to talk to you anymore, even when the only reason they haven’t reached out is that they worry you don’t want to talk to them anymore.

 If you notice that a friend has not been in touch for a while, it can be good to reach out to them in case they are being held back by these worries.
 If they know that you would like to see them, they might feel more comfortable getting back in touch.
 If a friend rejoins an online group after being absent for a while, they might be nervous about it, and they might wonder if anyone cares, so it can mean a lot if you express that you are happy to see them.
 If it seems appropriate, you might also invite them to talk about what was going on in their life that kept them away.
 However, be mindful about how you talk to them: you do not want it to feel like you are interrogating them about why they were gone.
 Make sure they feel welcome; they should know you are asking because you care about their wellbeing.